by admin | Sep 9, 2025 | Blogs

 by admin | Apr 14, 2025 | Blogs

 What Does a Building Surveyor Do?
 Understanding professional roles remains essential for construction and property management.
-One question we often encounter is: Building surveying involves specialized expertise within construction and property management that applies specifically to projects in the UK.
+One question we often encounter is: Building surveying involves specialised expertise within construction and property management that applies specifically to projects in the UK.

 John Burke Associates delivers extensive surveying services tailored to private, public and commercial sectors.
 Our extensive industry experience positions us perfectly to detail the current role building surveyors play within the built environment.